Which Model Generated This Image? A Model-Agnostic Approach for Origin Attribution: Experiments

-\textbf{Sensitivity to ADA Settings.} We employ four methods for applying ADA: 1) `Non-Target': on half of the non-target images; 2) `Target': on half of the target images; 3) `Both': on half of both the non-target images and target images; 4) `T-NT': on half of the target images which are then treated as non-target ones.
-The non-target images are selected from the COCO dataset, while the target images are from SD.
 As shown in Table~\ref{table: Different Attacks}, it is evident that applying ADA on non-target images yields the best performance.
 This outcome is reasonable, as gradient ascent on the non-target image set enlarges the learned space of this set and further approximates the boundary to the target image set.
 Applying ADA on `T-NT' is the next most effective method, performing only slightly worse than `Non-Target'.
 However, the boundary learned by `T-NT' may be too tight for effective origin attribution tasks.
 Applying ADA on `Both' is less effective than doing nothing, as `Both' also enlarges the learned distribution of the target image set.
 Solely applying ADA on the target set performs significantly worse than doing nothing.
 This is because this approach not only enlarges the learned distribution space of the target images but also shrinks the learned distribution space of the non-target image set, leading to a higher likelihood of misclassifying many images as target images.

 \textbf{Sensitivity to the Proportion of Augmented Non-target Images.} We further investigate the influence of the proportion of augmented non-target images on the performance of OCC-CLIP.
 As indicated in Table~\ref{table: Different Proportion}, the performance of origin attribution is optimal when 50\% to 75\% of non-target images are augmented.
 However, when all data are augmented, the performance deteriorates, even falling below that with 0\% non-target images augmented.
 This may be because augmenting all data could lead to a loss of the original distribution space of the non-target image set.